ljpurcell/dev.ljpurcell/data/posts/markdown/sicp_go_introduction.md

 Comparably, the ancient Greeks had much to say about ethics, and their contributions have been formative to current conceptions, but they said all of it before we had modern science – which entails heliocentrism, evolution, the germ theory of disease, among many other [viewquake-level](https://www.lesswrong.com/posts/zCf3pnQmMhyEK8Lit/on-viewquakes#:~:text=a%20viewquake%20is%20an%20%22insight%20that%20dramatically%20changes%20one%27s%20worldview%2C%20making%20one%20see%20the%20world%20in%20a%20new%20way.%22) discoveries.

-In the same way, Abelson and the Sussman – the authors of SICP – were writing at a (relatively) much time.
+In the same way, Abelson and the Sussman – the authors of SICP – were writing from a much earlier point along the computer science timeline.
 Since then, new concepts have been coined; we know more about programming language design; hardware and resource constraints have evolved; and the process of constructing programs, large or small, has changed.

 Things are different.

-Is the book still relevant today?

 ## Is SICP still relevant?

 Yes.

 In an act of outright defiance to questions of this kind, a [third, adapted version of SICP](https://sourceacademy.org/sicpjs/index) was released in 2022.
-Nearly a full four-decades after the original (a relative eternity given the field itself is not that much older).
+Nearly a full four-decades after the original; a relative eternity given the field itself is not that much older.
 This time, using a more modern programming language.
 The original versions of the book used a dialect of Lisp, a functional language, called Scheme (renamed to Racket).
 The adapted version has made use of a much more recognisable language to contemporary eyes: JavaScript.

 This changes both nothing and everything.